Set Current Location

 This club, which opened in 1927, has a well-designed 18-hole golf course.
 The course boasts of Poa Annua and Bermuda grass, water hazards, sand zones, a training facility for putting, and a professional golf trainer.
 Electric carts, pull carts and clubs are available for rent.
 There is a restaurant, bar and a golf shop on the premises.
 There is a strict policy for dressing formally while you're here.

 This unique golf experience consists of a nine-hole course in the backyard of the Westdrift Manhattan Beach.
-Particularly ideal for businessmen staying overnight, this attractive course is overlooked by many of the hotel's rooms.
+This attractive course is overlooked by many of the hotel's rooms.
 Hazards include two water traps and four sand bunkers.
 Rental clubs are also available.

 This product of the "Roaring 20s" was designed by renowned golf course architect George Thomas.
 Widely regarded as one of the finest private courses in Los Angeles, this is a tough course with plenty of strategically placed hazards.
 To get in, you will have to know a member, but most agree it is worth the extra effort and cash.
 The country club also features outstanding tennis and other sporting facilities.